a20samul/Assignment-5_Project/README.md

 insertWonder(m) was added alongside the code in onPostExecute which inserted the data into the database.
 Two methods called fetchWonders(); and fetchAllWonders(); were created.

-A new preference was created using following kode and entering the key as "filter"":
+A new preference was created using following code and entering the key as "filter"":
 ```
  String fetch = myPreferenceRef.getString("filter", "No history found.");
         Log.d("fetch", fetch);